Cinépix: U.S. return and art films

 In 1995, Dunning and Link opened a New York City office.
 Michael Paseornek, a New York writer turned executive, was tasked with setting it up in the new position of VP of U.S. operations.
 The site was home to a new U.S. production unit, CFP Productions, headed by Paseornek himself, assisted by Lauren McLaughlin and Ernie Barbarash.
 Its project portfolio largely consisted of character pieces that followed the direction of contemporary independent cinema, rather than the high concept exploitation that had been Dunning's bread and butter.
 A 1997 article named CFP as the only Canadian film producer with a permanent U.S. office.

 It also housed CFP Distribution, the company's new U.S. theatrical division.
 It was originally managed by Adam Rogers, a former Miramax executive who had consulted with C/FP since 1991.
 Its first release was Ang Lee's Pushing Hands.
 CFP Distribution added a West Coast unit in 1996.
 Former Hemdale executive Tom Ortenberg was the company's first SoCal staffer, briefly working from his own home before offices were set up in Santa Monica.
 He was credited for much of the company's U.S. growth.
 Its output featured some of the top independent films of the time, including multiple Sundance winners, as well as product deemed too edgy by more established indies like Miramax.

 Meanwhile, Canadian operations were also reorganized to account for CFP's ambitions.
 The company acquired a majority stake in CinéGroupe, an internationally recognized Montreal-based animation studio, and launched CFP International, a new sales division based out of the same city and headed by former Malofilm executive Marie-Claude Poulin.
 In 1997, signalling its reorientation towards the U.S. market, CFP outsourced its Canadian video distribution to Columbia TriStar Home Video, and its Canadian theatrical bookings to Cineplex Odeon.
-That year, its final one as a independent entity, CFP had revenues of CAD$58 million.
+That year, its final one as an independent entity, CFP had revenues of CAD$58 million.